pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 Which is exactly what we want!

+So let's do these steps:

-So let's spell each of our formulae out as polynomials.
+1. Spell each of our 0-or-1-returning functions out as polynomials.

-Multiply the first one by 11.
+2. Multiply the first one by 11.

-Multiply the second one by 7.
+3. Multiply the second one by 7.

-And add them.
+4. And add them.

 Here's our 5 function, that produces (5, 1) and 2, 0):